Accessories Bicycles Parts Specials Tools

 Cable replacement

-Cable adjustment
+Cable adjustments

 indicator spindle Old English M ost Sturmey-Archer hubs have a little chain coming out of the right end of the rear axle, to which the end of the control cable attaches.
 This chain (called an "indicator spindle" by cognoscenti) screws into an internal part of the hub by rather delicate threads.
-Some Sturmey-Archer hubs have a special two-part indicator spindle, or another indicator-spindle on the left side, or rotary shifting (the cable wraps around a pulley concentric with the hub's axle).
-These variations are covered in the instructions for specific hubs.

 If you hold the trigger halfway between middle and high gear with an older hub, it will disengage so that you can spin the pedals forward without going anywhere.
 If it freewheels forward in high gear, the cable is to tight or has too much friction to release properly.
 If it freewheels forward in middle gear, the cable is too loose.
 Be sure you keep the cable correctly adjusted.
 If the hub pops out of gear, especially when you are standing to pedal, you could crash, or bang a knee on the handlebar.